weesvisje/docs/docs/advanced/architecture/big-peer-internals.md

 ---
-title: 'Big Peer Internals'
+title: "Big Peer Internals"
 ---

 export function ImageHolder(props) {
 return <div style={{padding: '2rem', margin: '2rem', borderRadius: '8px', background: 'white'}}>{props.children}</div>
 }

 Ditto's distributed database architecture is a composition of Small Peers and Big Peers.
 Small peers are predominantly used to synchronize data across web, mobile, desktop, and IoT apps where storage, RAM, and CPU resources are generally static and unchangable.
 For example, if you were to buy an iPhone with 256 Gigabytes of storage, you are pretty much stuck with this size unless you buy another iPhone.

 Conversely, Big Peers are database peers which live in the cloud and are capable of sharding or partitioning.
 When they sync with small peers, they look like any other peer.
 However, a Big Peer can be split across multiple virtual or physical nodes allowing for both horiztonal and vertical scaling of resources as your application demands grow.

 The Big Peer fits into Ditto's vision of syncing data, anywhere.
 Big Peer is cloud-ready, multi-tenant, highly available, fault tolerant, offers causally consistent transactions, and works seamlessly with Small Peer devices.
 Ditto's cloud platform is essentially the Big Peer with some additional services.
 However, this article will focus primarily on the database portion.

 For reference:

-* Web, iOS, Android, Raspberry Pi, Desktop, and some server side apps 👉 __Small Peer__
+- Web, iOS, Android, Raspberry Pi, Desktop, and some server side apps 👉 **Small Peer**
-* Ditto Cloud 👉 __Big Peer__
+- Ditto Cloud 👉 **Big Peer**

 Previously, we referred to the Big Peer with the code name "HyDRA".
 This stood for Hyper Data Replication Architecture.
 We've since retired this name in favor of a more unifying terminology by embracing the word "Peer".

 ## Why Did You Make It?

 Even with the Small Peer's wireless mesh networking capabilities, some pair of devices may not be able to exchange data.
 Maybe they are miles apart, or they are never online at the same time.
 That is where Big Peer fits in.
 The Big Peer is a database that Small Peer devices can sync with to propagate changes across disconnected meshes, and even back to the enterprise.
 So often databases are used as channels, which is also one of Big Peer's purposes.

-There exist many distributed databases, but Big Peer is specifically designed for Ditto: It stores Ditto's CRDTs by default; it can store and merge Ditto [CRDT](https://docs.ditto.live/advanced/architecture/crdt) Diffs; it "speaks" Ditto's mesh replication protocol, meaning it appears as just another peer to Ditto mesh devices; and it provides causally consistent transactions.
+There exist many distributed databases, but Big Peer is specifically designed for Ditto: It stores Ditto's CRDTs by default; it can store and merge Ditto [CRDT](/advanced/architecture/crdt) Diffs; it "speaks" Ditto's mesh replication protocol, meaning it appears as just another peer to Ditto mesh devices; and it provides causally consistent transactions.

 ## How Does It Work?